telerik/blazor-docs/system-requirements.md

 Telerik UI for Blazor is committed to the currently supported official versions of .NET.
 We evaluate the compatibility with preview .NET versions on a regular basis and provide support for new .NET versions after their official release becomes available.

+### Features From Newer .NET Versions

+Telerik UI for Blazor can include features from newer .NET versions in its source code only after it drops support for older .NET versions.
+For example, .NET 7 will be supported by mid 2024 and .NET 6 will be supported by late 2024.
+As a result, the Telerik Blazor components can include .NET 8 features in 2025 at the earliest.

 ## Browser Support